simdlg/simdlg/README.md

 I'm a **Full Stack Developer** based in Rome (Italy), with a degree in Computer Science and professional experience in designing and building applications using the Microsoft technology stack.

-I’m passionate about **algorithms, artificial intelligence and open-source software**.
+I’m passionate about **artificial intelligence and open-source software**.
 I enjoy building clean, maintainable solutions and continuously learning new technologies.

 > _“Victory over others is strength.
 Victory over yourself is true power.”_